Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Camp Out Under the Stars

 · One of the best things to do in Rocky Mountain National Park is to spend a night under the stars.
-The park is home to some beautiful campgrounds; camping is one of my favorite things.
+The park is home to some beautiful campgrounds; camping is one of my favorite things to do.
 In the fall, during elk rutting season, campers are routinely serenaded by the wild bugle calls of the elk.
 You can also hear coyote howls, creating a truly unique and memorable experience.

 Go Stargazing